-Spearheading this effort is Skidmore Cares, an annual campus-wide initiative launched in 2006 by Skidmore President Phil Glotzbach and his wife, Marie.
-This year the program culminated on Dec.
-7—designated as Skidmore Cares Friday—with the collection food, toiletries, school supplies, and money to assist local agencies that serve the community.
+An annual campus-wide initiative, the program was launched in 2006 by Skidmore President Philip Glotzbach and Marie Glotzbach.
+This year the effort culminated on Dec.
+6—designated as Skidmore Cares Friday—with the collection of food, school supplies, toiletries, and money to assist local agencies that serve the community.

-As Skidmore students and staff set out mid-day on Monday, Dec.
-10, to deliver the donations, the tally was impressive: some 1,700 food items, 200 toiletry items, and boxes brimming with school supplies.
+As Skidmore students and staff set out mid-day on Tuesday, Dec.
+10, to deliver the donations, the tally was impressive: some 2,000 food items, over 200 toiletry items, and boxes brimming with school supplies.

-This year’s Skidmore Cares beneficiaries are the Franklin Community Center, Salvation Army, Saratoga County Economic Opportunity Council (EOC), Domestic Violence Rape Crisis Services of Saratoga County, Mary’s Haven, the Latino Community Advocacy Program, Corinth Central School District, the Saratoga Springs City School District PATHS Program, and Shelters of Saratoga.
+This year’s Skidmore Cares beneficiaries are the Corinth Central School District, Domestic Violence & Rape Crisis Services of Saratoga County, Franklin Community Center, Latino Community Advocacy Program, Mary’s Haven, Salvation Army, Saratoga County Economic Opportunity Council (EOC), the Saratoga Springs City School District PATHS Program, and Shelters of Saratoga.

-These agencies also will receive shares of cash donations totaling more than $10,600.
-The funds came from campus contributions and from donations by several vendors who do business with Skidmore.
+These agencies also will receive shares of cash donations totaling nearly $12,000.
+The funds came from campus contributions and from several vendors who do business with Skidmore.

-The Skidmore Cares fundraising effort has been boosted by proceeds from "Beatlemore Skidmania,” the College’s annual concert of Beatle music performed by students, faculty, and staff.
+The Skidmore Cares fundraising effort has been boosted by proceeds from "Beatlemore Skidmania,” the College’s annual concert of Beatle music performed by students and faculty.
 Organized by Professor of Music Gordon Thompson and a group of his students, the program this year featured three sold-out performances in November in the Arthur Zankel Music Center.
-Proceeds from two of the concerts have been donated to Skidmore Cares, while funds from the third show will support scholarships in the community.
+Proceeds totaling $8,000 from two of the concerts have been donated to Skidmore Cares, while funds from the third show will support scholarships in the community.

-The Glotzbachs initiated Skidmore Cares seven years ago to emphasize the importance of responsible citizenship by working together to assist those in our area who are less fortunate.
-Each year, as faculty, staff, and their families gather for the annual campus holiday open house, they drop off food donations in a sleigh on the front yard of Scribner House, the president’s home.
-This year the collection was held on Friday, Dec.
-7.
+The Glotzbachs initiated Skidmore Cares eight years ago to emphasize the importance of responsible citizenship and community service.
+Each year, as faculty, staff, and their families gather for the annual campus holiday open house, they drop off donations in a sleigh on the front yard of Scribner House, the president’s home.
+That day has become known as Skidmore Cares Friday.